frontenddogma/css-optimization-basics/manuscript/overview.md

 # Overview

-CSS optimization is important because we, especially not as teams, don’t write only perfectly efficient and maintainable and understandable code.
+CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient and maintainable and understandable code.

 Writing such code, quality code, however, is what makes us professionals.